btwonion/KotlinLangForge/README.md

 and empty constructor.

-If you want to implement the libraries in your mod, import the following dependency, matching the language loader version of your version of Minecraft, your loader and the (latest) version of Kotlin.
+If you want to implement the libraries in your mod, import the following dependency, matching the language provider version, your loader and the (latest) version of Kotlin.

 **Versioning**